jsverse/transloco/projects/ngneat/transloco-locale/README.md

 ##### Manually Setting Locale:

-The third option in manually setting the locale, this could be done by calling `setLocale` method from `localeSerice`:
+The third option in manually setting the locale, this could be done by calling `setLocale` method from `localeService`:

 ```typescript
 export class AppComponent {